 In the past, you have fought for legislation that would increase insurance payouts for air ambulance services.
 What issues are you hoping to address here, and what will the effect be for Pennsylvanians?

 Several of my constituents who have received bills upward of $30,000 and more have reached out to me for assistance.
 In some cases, private insurance denied the claim or only paid a partial claim, leaving consumers obligated to pay the remaining balance.
 I am hopeful that increasing the Medicaid reimbursement will help these companies offset their expenses and not spread the burden out to other consumers.
 I also hope that increasing the state reimbursement will also lead to other insurance companies picking up more of the tab.
 Air ambulances are literally lifesaving services, especially in our rural parts of the state.

 What made you interested in introducing legislation designed to help rural communities in Pennsylvania?

 As a legislator from a rural area, I know the importance of having quality health care available in rural communities.
 Many times, these local hospitals are the community’s largest employer.
 And patients are often able to achieve better health outcomes by being closer to medical care.
 The reduction in travel time and costs goes a long way toward recovery from illnesses and surgeries.

-Federal regulations on short term health insurance plans recently extended the maximum duration of these plans from three months to 12 months (renewable for up to 36 months).
+Federal regulations on short-term health insurance plans recently extended the maximum duration of these plans from three months to 12 months (renewable for up to 36 months).
 What do you think of these short-term plans, and what effect do you think this will have on Pennsylvania residents?

-The short-term plans will give consumers more options in obtaining health care that meet their medical needs and ability to pay.
+The short-term plans will give consumers more options in obtaining health care that meets their medical needs and ability to pay.
 The consumer needs to carefully review each plan to determine what is covered and to what amount as they evaluate which plan will cover what they need.